Edmir-Demaj/HopeForCancer/README.md

 All images used on this project are free copyrights.
 They are used to convey a message or evoke a particular emotion related to the subject of cancer.
 Also they are used to add visual interest to the website and to help break up text-heavy pages like about or info page.
 Imagery is relevant to the content and mission of the website and is also appropriately sized and optimized for web use to ensure fast page loading times.
 All images are in .webp format.

-## Wireframes
+## Mock Up Designs

-All of the wireframes for the web app were created using [Figma](https://www.figma.com/), a popular design tool known for its versatility and collaborative features.
-During design stage was kept in mind the principles of UX (User Experience) and UI (User Interface) design throughout the process to ensure that our wireframes are intuitive, user-friendly, and visually appealing.
-Additionally, the wireframes are responsive and optimized for use on tablets and mobile devices, to provide a seamless experience across different screen sizes.
+All of the mock up designs for the web app were created using [Figma](https://www.figma.com/), a popular design tool known for its versatility and collaborative features.
+During design stage was kept in mind the principles of UX (User Experience) and UI (User Interface) design throughout the process to ensure that designs are intuitive, user-friendly, and visually appealing.
+Additionally, the mock up designs are responsive and optimized for use on tablets and mobile devices, to provide a seamless experience across different screen sizes.

 <details><summary>Home Page:</summary>
 <img src="media/wireframes/home_page.webp" alt="home page wireframe">